slavrd/terraform-cloud-workspace/README.md

 **Note:** Terraform Cloud / Enterprise workspace variables are represented as a maps.
 The keys of the map are the variables which will be created.
 The values are objects representing each variable's properties - value, description and weather to be marked as sensitive.
 Currently variables' values cannot be set as `hcl`.

-Example of value for `env_vars` variables to set two environment variables in the TFC/E workspace:
+Example of value of `env_vars` to set two environment variables in the TFC/E workspace:

 ```hcl
 env_vars = {